 Rogue SDKs Enable Fraud

 Recently rogue SDKs have been embedded in thousands of apps found to impact billions of mobile users.
 In August of 2020, Chinese ad network Mintegral updated a previously safe ad SDK with SourMint fraudware to steal ad revenue while harvesting PII.
-Found by Snyk with assistance from NowSecure, the Vungle advertising SDK and Vitamio Multimedia SDK enabled remote code execution in popular mobile apps that could be used to redirect to phishing sites, steal IP, harvest PII and more.
+Snyk found that issue with assistance from NowSecure.
+A few years earlier, the Vungle advertising SDK and Vitamio Multimedia SDK enabled remote code execution in popular mobile apps that could be used to redirect to phishing sites, steal IP, harvest PII and more.

 China, Huawei and Intellectual Property Theft